We want a prosperous, self-reliant Greater Manchester with high employment and a wealth of job and training opportunities.

 Integration with local services is at the heart of the Working Well (Work and Health Programme).
 An Integration Coordinator in each of the ten boroughs across the region works closely with Local Authority leads and key partners to understand the needs of participants, and maintain and create new partnerships with local providers or specialist organisations to ensure the right support is available at the right time.

-Greater Manchester Combined Authority and Greater Manchester Health and Social Care Partnership have been working together to develop and commission the new Working Well (Early Help) programme.
+Greater Manchester Combined Authority and Greater Manchester Health and Social Care Partnership work together to co-develop and commission the Working Well (Early Help) programme.

 The purpose of the Working Well (Early Help) programme is to design and test an early intervention support system geared to support and advise individuals (with employment with health conditions or disabilities) who are at risk of falling out of work, or are newly unemployed due to their health complications and/or disabilities.